University of Miami Athletics

 Jeremy Wilk - Track & Field - University of Miami Athletics

-Other track & field records under Wilk include the men’s DMR set by Tristan Mancillas-Finnerty, Josh Jones, Stephen Barker, and Dillan Haviland in 2022.
-The record was 28th-best in DII history.
+During the track and field seasons, his distance/middle-distance crews broke school records thirty times.
+These include over 43 spots on the NCAA descending order list (provisional marks) along with two All-Americans in the men’s 800m indoors (Stephen Barker in 2022 and Josiah Morse in 2020) and an All-American in the men’s mile indoors (Dillan Haviland in 2023.)
+The men’s DMR school record (Mancillas-Finnerty, Jones, Barker and Haviland) ran the 28th fastest DMR team in the history of NCAA Division II in 2022.
 All four men were local recruits, going to high school within about a 90-minute radius of Northwood.
-The men’s middle-distance crew has consistently been in the upper echelon of D2, earning top 5-10 event squad rankings in the 800m and 1500m in 2023.
-The men’s track & field team has produced a balanced effort across different areas, as the men’s shot put, weight throw, and hammer throw crews are also typically ranked top-15 in each respective event.
-This balanced effort earned the men a 33rd place finish at the NCAA Division II Indoor Championships in 2022.
+In 2023, Josh Jones ran the 26th fastest outdoor 800m time (1:48.45) in NCAA Division II history.
+The men’s middle-distance crew consistently ranked in the upper echelon of D2, earning top 5-10 event squad rankings in the 800m and 1500m in 2023.
+The men’s T&F team has produced a balanced effort across different areas, as the men’s shot put, weight throw and hammer throw crews were typically ranked top-15 in each respective events.
+This balanced effort earned the men a 33rd place finish at the NCAA Division II Indoor T&F Championships in 2022.

 Wilk is a graduate of Grand Valley State University where he earned his B.B.A. in Finance and Marketing.
 No stranger to success, he competed for the nationally acclaimed GVSU cross country and track and field teams.
-He began his career as a walk-on and ended it as the school record holder in the outdoor 800m with a time of 1:49.40.
-At GVSU, he was a two-time first-team All-American and three-time Academic All-American.
-After graduation, he continued to train in his first year at Ashland, running a new personal best of 1:49.36 (800) and 4:10.43 (mile) indoors and qualifying for the 2015 USATF Indoor Championships in Boston.
+He began his career as a walk-on and ended it as a two-time first-team All-American, three-time Academic All-American and school record holder in the outdoor 800m run (1:49.40.)
+Upon graduation, he continued to train in his first year at Ashland, running new lifetime personal bests of 1:49.36 (800) and 4:10.43 (mile) indoors and qualifying for the 2015 USATF Indoor Championships in Boston.
 There he placed 12th in the 1,000m run.